About the Neighborhood

 Neighborhood Association Meetings

-The Association meets at 7 p.m. on the 3rd Tuesday of each month at the Larry Cox Senior Center, 3109 Ocoee Trail.
+The Association holds quarterly meetings from 7-8 p.m. on the 3rd Tuesday of January, April, July and October at the Larry Cox Senior Center (3109 Ocoee Trail, Knoxville, TN 37917).

 The neighborhood association has four elected officers.
 Elections are held during the October regular meeting.
 Here is the list of current officers and board members.

-In order to be a voting member, each adult pays between $5 – $50, at their discretion, per fiscal year, beginning October 1.
+Meetings are free to attend, however each adult must pay between $5 – $50 at their discretion in order to become a voting member.
+These dues are per fiscal year, beginning October 1.
 The fiscal year for EPNA is October 1 through September 30.

 The neighborhood association began in the autumn of 1992 as the Whittle Springs/Belle Morris Community Association.
 The organization was incorporated and operated several years under that name.
 After some time of inactivity, the organization was revitalized in 2006 with the election of new officers, and the name was changed to avoid confusion with another neighborhood bounded by Whittle Springs Road.